abbatidanilo/cytoChain/README.md

 # cytoChain
 This is a first prototype of cytoChain, a Shiny web app to handle high-dimensional cytometry datasets.
-A beta release is currently deployed at the shinyapps.io servers and it is available at the following [link](//abbatidanilo.shinyapps.io/cytoChain)
+A beta release is currently deployed at the `shinyapps.io` server and it is available at the following [link](//abbatidanilo.shinyapps.io/cytoChain)

-In case you are interested in cytoChain for your cytometric analisys drop a mail with a description of your goals, experiments and aims to abbati.danilo@hsr.it.
+In case you are interested in cytoChain for your cytometric analisys, drop a mail with a description of your goals, experiments and aims to abbati.danilo@hsr.it.

 cytoChain has been deployed by Danilo Abbati at the Experimental Hematology department of the San Raffaele Hospital - Milan (Italy).